viraj-nikam/canvas/readme.md

 Open up `Canvas/config/blog.php` and define the few configurations options for your blog.

->Note:  The 'title' of your blog is used as the domain to create the default user.
+>Note:  The 'title' of your blog is used as the domain to create the default user email.

 |Data Key|Value|
 |---|---|